 At Hot Spring, we solve this problem by using a third party to test our spas and research power prices and average temperatures across New Zealand.
 That information gives us a way to accurately estimate running costs in different parts of the country.
 We also have an online energy calculator that can give you an estimate of the running costs by spa model, climate and energy rate.

-Buy from people you can trust
+Buy a spa pool from people you can trust

 A spa is a big purchase, so you need to trust that the people you're buying from are giving you good advice.
 Unfortunately, this isn't always the case.
 With a Consumer NZ report finding that some spa pools can cost $25 a week to run, it’s important to understand the full cost that could be hiding behind a good deal.